HomeArticle

 02 DreamZero, Embodied Intelligence Based on a World Model

-As mentioned before, there are three main problems when using video generation models to construct robot actions in the past.
+As mentioned before, there are three main problems in using video - generation models to construct robot actions in the past.

-One is the alignment problem caused by the step - by - step approach.
-The second is the problem that the unified mode is too poor to use.
-The third is the problem of being too slow.
-In response to these problems, NVIDIA first presented a solution with DreamZero.
+The first is the alignment problem caused by step - by - step methods.
+The second is the problem that the unified mode is too poor to be usable.
+The third is the problem of slowness.
+In response to these, NVIDIA first presented a solution with DreamZero.

-First of all, DreamZero adopts the end - to - end training method of synchronizing video and action prediction.
+First of all, DreamZero adopts an end - to - end training method for simultaneous video and action prediction.
 This solves the misalignment problem of the previous phased models.

-Secondly, in response to the spatio - temporal disorder problem of UVA, DreamZero completely abandons the early bidirectional architecture and instead constructs a 14B - parameter autoregressive Diffusion Transformer (DiT).
-This is the current standard architecture for video generation models.
-It predicts videos and actions strictly in chronological order, from left to right, just like a language model generates text.
-It predicts both video and action in the same diffusion forward pass.
+Secondly, to address the spatiotemporal confusion problem of UVA, DreamZero completely abandons the early bidirectional architecture and instead constructs a 14B - parameter autoregressive Diffusion Transformer (DiT).
+This is the current standard architecture for video - generation models.
+It predicts videos and actions strictly in chronological order, from left to right, just like a language model generating text.
+It predicts both videos and actions in the same diffusion forward pass.

 This brings two benefits.
 First, it preserves the original frame rate, and actions and images are absolutely aligned on the time axis.
 Second, it uses the KV Cache (Key - Value Cache) technology.
-The model doesn't need to recalculate historical images from the beginning every time, greatly saving computing power.
+The model doesn't need to recalculate historical images from scratch every time, greatly saving computing power.

 The model predicts the images and actions for the next 1.6 seconds, and the robot executes them.
-At the moment when the action is completed, the absolutely real current physical world image captured by the camera is obtained, directly encoded, and stuffed into the KV Cache, covering and replacing the fake image just generated by the model.
+At the moment when the action is completed, the absolutely real current physical - world image captured by the camera is obtained, directly encoded, and stuffed into the KV Cache to cover and replace the fake image just generated by the model.

 This step instantly cuts off the causal chain of error accumulation.
 The model is forced to always stand on the absolutely real physical foundation to think about the next step.